Discourse, Rhetoric and Power

 BA L2M9 Politics with Human Rights,

 This module explores the intimate relationship in politics between discourse, rhetoric, and power.
-Through readings and assignments this module is designed to highlight the central importance meaning and metaphor play in defining the political dimension of life, and to help students draw out the implications of this insight from the point of view of political explanation and critique.
+Through readings and assignments this module is designed to highlight the central importance meaning and rhetoric play in defining the political dimension of social relations and practices, and to help students draw out the implications of this insight from the point of view of political explanation and critique.

 No additional information available.